galziv/jSniff.NET/README.md

 ```c#
 Dictionary<string, object> GetLastInvocationParams(string sniffName)
 ```
 This method returns an array of the last execution parameters.
-Each element in the array is Dictionary<string, object>
+Each element in the array is Dictionary&lt;string, object&gt;